 Risk & Compliance Committee

 Managing risk and understanding the evolving compliance landscape is top of mind for the management teams of our membership.
-The committee has been very active for most of 2015 and has tackled such issues as the implementation of New Hampshire House Bill 594, evaluating the compliance impacts of the recent HECM program changes (including loan docs and borrower disclosures), drafting and submitting comments on HUD’s proposed Quality Loan Practices, and discussing FTC guidance on identifying Red Flags and Identity Theft.
+The committee has tackled such issues as the implementation of New Hampshire House Bill 594, evaluating the compliance impacts of HECM program changes (including loan docs and borrower disclosures), drafting and submitting comments on HUD’s proposed Quality Loan Practices, and discussing FTC guidance on identifying Red Flags and Identity Theft.

 Independent Certification Committee (ICC)